 We maintain an allowance for loan losses at a level consistent with the probable and estimable losses inherent in the loan portfolio identified by management.
 The allowance for loan losses at each period end was considered to be adequate to absorb probable losses existing in the loan portfolio.
 Because the allowance for loan losses considers factors such as current agricultural and economic conditions, loan loss experience, portfolio quality and loan portfolio composition, there will be a direct impact to the allowance for loan losses and our income statement when there is a change in any of those factors.

 The following table provides relevant information regarding the allowance for loan losses as of December 31 for the last three fiscal years.

-(dollars in thousands) 2018 2017 2016
+(dollars in thousands) 2019 2018 2017

-Balance at beginning of year \$ 723 \$ 675 \$ 451
+Balance at beginning of year \$ 702 \$ 723 \$ 675

 Charge-offs:

-Production and intermediate-term 13 42
+Production and intermediate-term 3 - 13

+Recoveries:

+Production and intermediate-term 4

+Net (recoveries)/charge-offs (1) 13

-(Loan loss reversal)/Provision for loan losses (21) 61 266
+(Loan loss reversal)/Provision for loan losses (205) (21) 61

-Balance at December 31 \$ 702 \$ 723 \$ 675
+Balance at December 31 \$ 498 \$ 702 \$ 723

-Net charge-offs to average net loans 0.01% 0.02%
+Net (recoveries)/charge-offs to average net loans <(0.01%) 0.01%